Collapse, stagger or thrive? What next for the Commonwealth?

 However, the Queen’s leadership of the union has been harkened as a sense of devotion to the Commonwealth, which is thought to be one of her greatest legacies.

-Indeed, Baroness Patricia Scotland said in tribute to Elizabeth II on Friday that the growth and vibrancy of the modern Commonwealth is a testament to her “dedication, wisdom and leadership”.
+Indeed, Baroness Patricia Scotland said in tribute to Elizabeth II that the growth and vibrancy of the modern Commonwealth is a testament to her “dedication, wisdom and leadership”.

+Speaking at her official residence, Marlborough House in central London, following the proclamation of the new King on Saturday, the Secretary-General of the Commonwealth also also spoke of how the Commonwealth would continue to have “challenging conversations” with Charles.

 Born from the ashes of colonialism, most of the nations within the Commonwealth share the traumatic experience of being former British territories.